-Here, we can only to point you to the individual costs often charged separately by venues.
-To a venue rental fee you will often need to add these and other items: food and bar bar minimums; audio, video, and lighting lighting; audio/ video techs; security; parking/ valet; insurance; cleanup; venue manager; and taxes and credit card fees.
-The result is often a complicated mathematics exercise.
-Once you manage to demystify a venue's cost, you'll likely find that a once attractive rental fee just got a lot higher.
+Here, we can only to point you to the usual suspects, the individual costs often charged separately by venues.
+To a rental fee on the venue's website or in their proposal you'ill often need to add these items: food and bar bar minimums; audio, video, and lighting lighting; audio/ video techs; security; parking/ valet; insurance; cleanup; venue manager; taxes and credit card fees; and yes, even ice.
+The result can be a complicated mathematics exercise, but the result is almost always that the venue's cost just got a lot higher.

-The cost of a managed bar (not BYOB) plus audio, video, lighting, parking, insurance, venue manager and security will often triple a venue's published rental fee.
+Adding the cost of a managed bar (not BYOB), audio, video, lighting, parking, insurance, venue manager and security often doubles or triples a venue's published rental fee.

-We are often asked, "Are tables and chairs included?".
-This indicates that the client may be considering so-called "all-inclusive" venues.
-"All-inclusive" is a term created by the hotels, county clubs, and other venues that include food, bar and often tables.
+All-inclusive is a term used by the hotels, county clubs, and other venues that include food, bar and often tables.
 It sounds great!
 Who wouldn't want all-inclusive?
 It implies simplicity and value.